davidinfosec/Ely.gg-CLI-Lookup-Tool/readme.md

 # Ely.gg CLI Lookup

 ## Overview
-The Unofficial Ely.gg CLI Lookup is a Python tool designed to retrieve RuneScape 3 (RS3) item prices from the Ely gaming website.
+The Unofficial Ely.gg CLI Lookup is a Python tool designed to retrieve RuneScape 3 (RS3) community submitted item prices from the Ely.gg website.
 It utilizes web scraping techniques to extract relevant information and provide users with up-to-date pricing data.

 ## Features
 - Retrieves RS3 item prices based on user input.